incuna/feincms-articles/README.markdown

 that accepts the Article class and the ArticleAdmin class as arguments and modifies them as required.

-Here is the address extension (profiles/extensions/tags.py):
+Here is the address extension (similar to articles/extensions/tags.py):

     def register(cls, admin_cls):
         cls.add_to_class('tags', TaggableManager(verbose_name=_('tags'), blank=True))